Women in Sikhism: History

-Guru Amar Das

 According to Sarup Das Bhalla, Mahima Prakash, Guru Amar Das disfavoured the use of the veil by women.
 He assigned women to supervise some communities of disciples and preached against the custom of sati.
 Guru Amar Das also raised his voice against female infanticide.

-Guru Gobind Singh
+Guru Amar Das had appointed a Sikh woman, named Mai Matho, as head of one of the Manji diocese in-contrast to the prevailing patriarchal hierarchy of his era.

 Guru Gobind Singh instructed the Khalsa to not associate with kanyapapi, those who sin towards woman, and the Guru was also strongly against the objectification of woman.
 The Guru gave those women who were baptized into the Khalsa, the surname of Kaur, the status of a sovereign princess.

-Ram Singh Namdhari
+During the 1790s, women of the ruling-house of the Patiala kingdom, namely Rani Rajinder Kaur and Rani Sahib Kaur, rallied the kingdom's troops to protect the polity from the Marathas.

 Baba Ram Singh also did much for woman's rights including opposing infanticide, selling of young girls into servitude, the dowry system, the pardah system, and endeavored to achieve higher standards of literacy, and the remarriage of widows.

-Singh Sabha

 During the Sikh revival movement of Singh Sabha beginning in the 1870s, the Singh Sabha raised its voice against the purdah system, female infanticide, child marriage, sati, bad conditions of widows, practice of dowry and extravagant expenditure during marriage.

-Practices Condemned
+Practices condemned

 Sutak

 Sutak is a belief associated with impurity of the house on account of birth of a child.
 It is also believed that women are most prone to such impurity.
 Guru Nanak condemned such notions of pollution/impurity in no uncertain terms.